 These best practices will help prevent a damaging data breach from occurring at your business.
 The last tip — about avoiding native software — can actually reduce your PCI scope, effectively minimizing your exposure.
 By using a cloud-based terminal, you can keep your computer and network outside of PCI DSS and run an even safer operation.

-Reduce your PCI DSS scope with a free EMV, cloud-based terminal.
+Reduce your PCI DSS scope with an EMV cloud-based terminal.

 Have further questions about PCI DSS?
 Let us know in the comments section below.

 Editors Note: This post was originally published in November 2018 and has been updated for comprehensiveness and accuracy.